ibm-cloud-docs/get-support/using-support-center.md

 The Stack Overflow forum provides a wide variety of searchable answers for your {{site.data.keyword.Bluemix_notm}} questions.
 If you don't find an existing answer, ask a new question.
 Go to [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud){: external} to ask technical questions about developing apps with the {{site.data.keyword.Bluemix_notm}} platform and services.

-{{site.data.keyword.Bluemix_notm}} development and support teams monitor Stack Overflow and follow the questions that are tagged with `ibm-cloud`.
+{{site.data.keyword.Bluemix_notm}} development and support teams actively monitor Stack Overflow and follow the questions that are tagged with `ibm-cloud`.
 When you create a question, add the `ibm-cloud` tag to your question to ensure that it's seen by the {{site.data.keyword.Bluemix_notm}} development and support teams.

 ## Getting support for {{site.data.keyword.Bluemix_dedicated_notm}} or {{site.data.keyword.Bluemix_local_notm}}